pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-assembly/tutorial.md

 > {: .hands_on}
 {: .comment}

-Quast main output are HTML reports which aggregate different metrics.
+QUAST main output are HTML reports which aggregate different metrics.

 ## Assembly statistics